yonkahlon/Zenject/README.md

 This project is open source.
 You can find the official repository [here](https://github.com/modesttree/Zenject).

 For general troubleshooting / support, please use the [zenject subreddit](http://www.reddit.com/r/zenject) or the [zenject google group](https://groups.google.com/forum/#!forum/zenject/).
 If you have found a bug, you are also welcome to create an issue on the [github page](https://github.com/modesttree/Zenject), or a pull request if you have a fix / extension.
+There is also a [gitter chat](https://gitter.im/Zenject/Lobby) that you can join for real time discussion.
 You can also follow [@Zenject](https://twitter.com/Zenject) on twitter for updates.
 Finally, you can also email me directly at sfvermeulen@gmail.com

 ## <a id="features"></a>Features